arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 {% endhighlight %}

+## In Ruby

+Let's focus on the Ruby part first.

+This is currently how the ```Round``` class looks like.

 {% highlight ruby %}

+class Round
+  attr_reader :deck, :turns

+  def initialize(deck)
+    @deck = deck
+    @turns = []
+  end

+{% endhighlight %}

+Lets assume that an instance of a Turn exists in the ```@turns``` array.

+According to the iteration, if we simply did this
+{% highlight ruby %}
 p round.turns
 {% endhighlight %}

-And it returns
+It will return this.
 {% highlight console %}
 [#<Turn:0x000000013a965150 @guess="tessa", @card=#<Card:0x000000013a965a88 @question="What is the first name of the main character in Silent Hill 3?", @answer="heather", @category="Video Games">>]
 {% endhighlight %}

-But when trying it in Java in a similar way, this happens

-{% highlight java %}
-System.out.println(round.getTurns());
-{% endhighlight %}

-{% highlight console %}
-[Turn@4aa298b7]
-{% endhighlight %}

-What's going on here?
-It's not printing everything out.
-It seems to print out the memory address but no other details about the turn.
-Not the Card details that are tied to the turn nor the turn's guess.
+So much like how it is shown in the iteration, it will return the Turn object, along with it's guess and the card tied to it, as well as the card's details (that being a card's question, answer, and category).

-Hmmmm....how are we able to do this?
+This is what we want to do in Ruby.
+But what about Java?

+## In Java

-Much like earlier in this post and for some context, here is a portion of the Turn class in Java.
+Much like earlier in this post and for some context, here is a portion of the Round class in Java.

 {% highlight java %}
 import java.util.ArrayList;